mg878/SIV_HIV_evolution/README.md

 For each non-recombinant region (NRR), the repository contains two BEAST XML files:

+- **`NRR_*.xml`**
+  BEAST XML files used to infer the **ultrametric genetic-distance trees** for each NRR under the HKY substitution model.
+These trees provide the input distance trees for the downstream PoW transformation.
+  These XML files correspond to the analyses used to generate the posterior tree files from which the PoW-transformed time-scaled divergence trees were constructed.

 - **`NRR_*_dated_iso_v1.xml`**
   Isochronous analysis for the relevant NRR.

 - **`NRR_*_dated_hetero_v1.xml`**
   Heterochronous (tip-dated) analysis for the relevant NRR.

-These XMLs were used for **Bayesian Evaluation of Temporal Signal (BETS)** via stepping-stone sampling to compare isochronous and heterochronous models and assess temporal signal in each NRR.
+These two sets of XML files were used for **Bayesian Evaluation of Temporal Signal (BETS)** via stepping-stone sampling to compare isochronous and heterochronous models and assess temporal signal in each NRR.

 `*` denotes the NRR number.